microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 :::{tab-item} main.py
 :sync: main.py
-The `main.py` file will start streamlit service and be called by the entry file.
+The `main.py` file will start Streamlit service and be called by the entry file.

 ```python
 import json